 The Trauma PI Coordinator will establish and maintain the efficient operation of the trauma PIPS process (performance improvement and patient safety).

-The Trauma PI Coordinator works in collaboration with the trauma program leadership and is responsible for the coordination and facilitation of the trauma PI program to improve the quality of trauma care encompassing all areas and disciplines of the hospital that participate in the management of the injured patient at ORMC.
-The Trauma PI Coordinator will be responsible for monitoring and evaluating performance improvement activities including data collection, analysis, trending, and benchmarking of data outcomes at the local, regional, state, and national levels.
+The Trauma PI Coordinator works in collaboration with the trauma program manager and is responsible for the coordination and facilitation of the trauma PI program to improve the quality of trauma care encompassing all areas and disciplines of the hospital that participate in the management of the injured patient at Mercy Medical Center.
+The Trauma PI Coordinator will be responsible for monitoring and evaluating performance improvement activities including data collection, analysis, trending, and benchmarking of data outcomes at the local, regional, state, and national levels and will perform concurrent and retrospective review of trauma charts for Performance Improvement and Quality Assurance.
+Prepares cases for review in trauma meetings and keeps accurate, robust meeting minutes.Performs other duties and special projects as assigned

 Minimum Education: Associate's Degree required.
 Bachelor’s degree in nursing preferred.